browserengineering/book/book/animations.md

-`CompositedLayer`s that are only a single solid color, or only a few simple paint commands.[^real-browser-simple] Implement an optimization that skips storing a `skia.Surface` on a `CompositedLayer` with less than a fixed number (3, say) of paint commands, and instead execute them directly.
+`CompositedLayer`s that are only a single solid color, or only a few simple paint commands.[^real-browser-simple] Implement an optimization that skips storing a `skia.Surface` on a `CompositedLayer` with less than a fixed number (three, say) of paint commands, and instead execute them directly.
 In other words, `raster` on these `CompositedLayer`s will be a no-op and `draw` will execute the paint commands instead.

-[^real-browser-simple]: A real browser would use as among its criteria whether the time to raster the provided display items is low enough to not justify a GPU texture.
+[^real-browser-simple]: A real browser would use among its criteria whether the time to raster the provided display items is low enough to not justify a GPU texture.
 This will be true for solid colors, but probably not for complex shapes or text.

-13-9 *Hit testing*.
+13-9 *Hit-testing*.
 Right now, when handling clicks, we convert each layout object's bounds to absolute coordinates (via `absolute_bounds_for_obj`) to compare to the click location.
 But we could instead convert the click location to local coordinates as we traverse the layout tree.
 Implement that instead.
-It'll probably be convenient to define a `hit_test` method on each layout object which takes in a click location, adjusts it for transforms, and recursively calls child `hit_test` methods.^[In real browsers hit testing is used for more than just clicking.
+It'll probably be convenient to define a `hit_test` method on each layout object which takes in a click location, adjusts it for transforms, and recursively calls child `hit_test` methods.^[In real browsers hit-testing is used for more than just clicking.
 The name comes from thinking whether an arrow shot at that location would "hit" the object.]

-13-10 *Z-index*.
+13-10 *`z-index`*.
 Right now, elements later in the HTML document are drawn "on top" of earlier ones.
 The `z-index` CSS property changes that
-order: an element with the larger `z-index` draws on top (with ties broken by the current order, and with the default `z-index` being 0).
+order: an element with a larger `z-index` draws on top (with ties broken by the current order, and with the default `z-index` being 0).
 For `z-index` to have any effect, the element's `position` property must be set to something other than `static` (the default).
 Add